Top 10 Most Dangerous Weather Events Ever Recorded

 3. 1970 Bhola Cyclone

-The Bay of Bengal funnels tropical cyclones directly into low-lying delta regions where millions live wgich brought about the theory that Bangladesh sits in one of the most geographically unlucky spots on Earth.
-When a major storm hits, there is nowhere to go and often no warning that would matter because before any information could be put out there, the disaster must have taking tour on the inhabitants.
+The Bay of Bengal funnels tropical cyclones directly into low-lying delta regions where millions live, which has led to the theory that Bangladesh sits in one of the most geographically unlucky spots on Earth.
+When a major storm hits, there is nowhere to go and often no warning that would matter, because by the time any information could be issued, the disaster has already taken its toll on the inhabitants.

-On the event of November 12, 1970, the Bhola Cyclone was not even the strongest storm on record, but it struck at night when people were sleeping.
+On the night of November 12, 1970, the Bhola Cyclone was not even the strongest storm on record, but it struck when people were sleeping.
 A storm surge between 33 and 35 feet rolled over islands and the coastline, drowning somewhere between 300,000 and 500,000 people.
-Now, understand the reason why the range is this high is that counting the dead was impossible.
+Now, understand that the range is this high because counting the dead was impossible.

-The Pakistani meteorological service issued heavy warnings, but political tensions between East and West Pakistan meant communication was poor and hostile at that period.
+The Pakistani meteorological service issued severe warnings, but political tensions between East and West Pakistan meant communication was poor and hostile at the time.
 This was the period when shelters barely existed or had any influence.
 Evacuation plans were nonexistent for most coastal populations.

 The World Meteorological Organization took notice.
-They established the Tropical Cyclone Programme shortly after, recognizing that this particular stretch of coastline needed dedicated attention.
+They established the Tropical Cyclone Program shortly after, recognizing that this particular stretch of coastline needed dedicated attention.
+That response set the stage for the next cyclone, where preparation made the difference.

 4. 1991 Bangladesh Cyclone (Gorky)